Roof and Loft Insulation

 Sheet loft insulation Sheet insulation is designed for insulating the sloping sides of the roof and comes in the form of rigid boards.
 Some insulation boards are available with a fire-resistant, moisture-resistant or decorative covering.
 It can be ordered pre-cut to specific sizes, usually at an additional cost.
 Pros: Greener sheet loft insulation options include cork, straw and wood board.
 It is excellent for insulating loft conversions.
 It can be covered with plasterboard for an attractive finish.
 Some synthetic sheet materials have a high insulating value per unit thickness.
 Some boards come with their own system of attachment.
 Cons: synthetic sheet insulation materials use large amounts of energy during production.
 They can be more expensive than other types of loft insulation.

 Blown-fibre loft insulation You will need a professional contractor to install blown-fibre insulation - the insulation is blown into the gaps between joists.
 Pros: Quick and easy to install when done by a professional.
-Greener insulation options include recycled paper or wool.
+Greener insulation options include recycled paper wool or hemp.
 It is ideal for insulating areas where access is difficult.
 Light and convenient to handle and cut.
 Cons: Can be more expensive than other types of loft insulation.
 Not recommended for insulating draughty lofts.

 Loft or Roof insulation?